choudharyus/Interview-workshop1/lib/whiteboarding.md

 Whiteboarding is a common practice in technical interviews.
 The goal is to convey how you think through a challenging problem and what steps you'd take to get started.
 You do not need to arrive at a solution or write perfect code.
-In fact, think of it as writing detailed pseudocode to a challenge.
+In fact, think of it as writing detailed pseudocode.

 ## Instructions